evg4b/uncors/README.md

 **Fetch from GitHub**

 UNCORS uses the Go Modules support built into Go 1.11 to build.
-The easiest way to get started is to clone UNCORS source code in a directory outside of the GOPATH, as in the following example:
+The easiest way to get started is to clone UNCORS source code in a directory outside the GOPATH, as in the following example:

 ```
 mkdir $HOME/src